abe-winter/abe-winter.github.io/_posts/2020-06-04-dictators-army.md

 The Iranians had their own version of this: the invasion of a swampy peninsula called Al-Faw was their only successful offensive campaign, and could have been the turning point of the war, but *they didn't know they'd won*.
 Both Iran & Iraq thought they lost the battle.
-Iran, whose revolutionary religious leadership had been conducting a years-long purge of their legacy military, used the apparent loss as an opportunity to clean house of their few competent leaders.
+Iran, whose revolutionary religious leadership had been conducting a years-long purge of their legacy military, used the apparent loss as an opportunity to clean house of their few remaining professionals.

-> Khomeini removed from command a Shah-era officer named General Ali Seyyed Shirazi, the architect of the al-Faw operation.[^architect]

-[^architect]: Talmadge, L4,311

 Part of the problem:
 some important middle managers in the Al-Faw operation died in a plane crash on their way back to Tehran[^plane-crash].